 Such mitigating factors must be considered before imposing such a lengthy sentence.
 The general reasoning behind these rulings is a recognition that youthful offenders, particularly males under the age of 26, have less than fully-developed mental capacities for maturity and sound decision making.

 A “Franklin Hearing” is a hearing wherein an attorney will ask to recall the case to present such youthful mitigating factors for a future parole hearing if they were never introduced at sentencing in the original case.
-To apply for such a hearing, one needs to file a writ of habeas corpus in the trial court.
+To apply for such a hearing, one needs to file a Franklin Hearing motion in the trial court.

 If such a hearing is granted, it is critical that one prepare thoroughly.
 To prepare for such a hearing, which is to preserve the record for later, it is wise to have the judge appoint an expert in forensic psychology to evaluate the defendant, an investigator to interview defendant’s family to properly present defendant’s upbringing and parenting and possibly hire a social worker to prepare a mitigation report.
 Such factors are supposed to be given “special consideration” or “great weight” at a future parole hearing.